ironhack-labs/lab-wiki-countries/README.md

 <br>

 **NOTE:** If you decide to copy the code provided in the `example.html`, keep the following in mind:

-- In React, the `class` html attribute is defined using `className`
+- In React, the `className` html attribute is defined using `classNameName`
 - For inline CSS, use a JavaScript object and name each CSS property in camelCase (more details [here](https://reactjs.org/docs/dom-elements.html#style)).

 <br>

 ### Iteration 1.2 | Navbar component

-Create a navbar component that displays the title *LAB - WikiCountries*.
+Create a navbar component that displays the title _LAB - WikiCountries_.

 <br>

 ### Iteration 1.3 | CountriesList component